aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Core.md

 		ofSphere(leftHand, 100);
 	}

-Another example to draw ramActor using ofBox and ofLine:
+In the following example, we can draw a ramActor by using ofBox and ofLine:

 	void testApp::drawActor(const ramActor &actor)
 	{